-- The employer is obliged to act and to refrain from acting in a way a proper employer should under similar circumstances. - The employee is obliged to perform his duties to the best of his ability, to behave as a good employee and to act in accordance with the instructions given by or on behalf of the employer. - 2.
-In the performance of his duties and in his personal and concerted behaviour towards third parties, an employee is expected to act in the spirit of the goals of the university as much as possible. - 3.
-Paragraph 3 exclusively applies to special universities.
+- 1. The employer is obliged to act and to refrain from acting in a way a proper employer should under similar circumstances. - 2.
+The employee is obliged to perform his duties to the best of his ability, to behave as a good employee and to act in accordance with the instructions given by or on behalf of the employer. - 3.
+In the performance of his duties and in his personal and concerted behaviour towards third parties, an employee is expected to act in the spirit of the goals of the university as much as possible.